 The broad topic search above, demonstrates the most SHARABLE articles created for my chosen search, ‘Content Marketing’…

 …using this broad search, I am able to discover the most popular angles about the subject, and can either use Microscopic focus, to hone in on one particular part of an article, or create a completely new piece of content that covers a similar subject.

 In this circumstance, I can see that people interested in content marketing have shared an article with a large number in the title (acting as social proof).
 I can also see that it is research, which tells me that this audience want to develop their understanding on the topic.

 I suggest using the FREE 5 searches per day on broad subjects, and ‘chunking down’ as your knowledge expands.

 Social proof is a great indicator of success and engagement.
 Making BuzzSumo a handy idea generating tool, but…

-…it shouldn’t be used as anything.
+…it shouldn’t be used as anything else.
 Use the most shared content as inspiration, not replication.

 Quora is the world’s biggest Q and A website offers content marketers a great opportunity to listen to their target audience.

 The site was created with one clear goal, provide answers to questions that Google cannot answer…

 …and it’s doing pretty well.
 At the time of writing this post, the site received 647.33 million visits in the previous month.

 It allows users to search for specific topics, giving us the chance to peer inside our target audiences minds.